-- Eight voting members.
+- Seven voting members.

-- All Regional Historians as non-voting members.

 - One voting member shall be appointed chair and one voting member vice chair.

 - Consultants (at discretion of the Society President-Elect).

 - Ex-officio Board of Directors.

 - Coordinating officer.

 - Staff liaison.

 RESPONSIBILITIES: Responsibilities/Duties are given in the ROB.
-The following activities are guidelines to accomplishing these responsibilities:
+The following activities_are guidelines to accomplishing these responsibilities:

 - 1. Researching pertinent existing publications and patents. - 2.
 Searching for artifacts and historical pieces of equipment having particular impact on the development of the HVAC industry. - 3.
 Conducting historical programs. - 4.
 Coordinating historical displays at Society meetings. - 5.
 Encouraging authorship and publication of historical articles. - 6.
-Promoting historical activities on the regional and chapter levels. - 7.
+Providing guidance to region historians for historical activities on the regional and chapter levels. - 7.
 Recording interviews with Society and industry leaders in the "Leadership Recall Program".